alandipert/golf/GETTING_STARTED.markdown

 3. Access the application: point your browser to <http://hostname:port/appname/>.

-There are some example apps in the examples/ directory.
+There are some example apps in the examples/ directory to see how everything works and enjoy.